10 Steps to start your company in Spain

 Decide on the company name and brand

-For the official company name, you will need to prepare a list of five options of names to be registered in the Registro Mercantil Central.
+For the official company name, you will need to submit five potential company names to be registered in the Registro Mercantil Central.
 The Registro Mercantil Central will then check their availabilities, this process usually takes a couple of days.
 Also, if you are launching a product or service under a different brand name, you should consider registering a trademark in Spain or in the European Union and reserve the corresponding domains for websites and social media platforms to avoid any confusion.

 Prepare company statutes, bylaws and deed of incorporation

-Once you establish your company in Spain, you will also need to open a bank account for the company in a Spanish bank.
+Once you establish your company in Spain, you will also need to open a Spanish bank account.
 Once your company has a registered name you can open a bank account.
 First, to activate the account, the company will have to be registered in the trade register.
-Note that the Spanish tax agency and social security services only work with certain banks, you can find more details here.
+Note that Spanish tax and social security authorities only work with certain partner banks, you can find more details here.
 The process of opening a bank account can be slow and bureaucratic.

 Sign before the public notary

-Once we have elaborated the company’s statutes and deed of incorporation, the constitution of the company will be signed before a public notary.
-The necessary documentation to present then, are identification, NIE or NIF of all shareholders and directors, company bank account certificate, name certificate from the trade register, company statutes and bylaws.
-ACCOMPANY can help you to arrange an appointment with a trusted English-speaking notary and will prepare all documentation.
-All founding members of the company must be physically present to sign the deed of incorporation or it can also be done through a power of attorney.
+ACCOMPANY can help you arrange an appointment with a trusted English-speaking notary and will prepare all documentation.
+All founding members of the company must be physically present to sign the deed of incorporation or represented via a notarised power of attorney.

 Obtain the company’s fiscal identification number (NIF)